TheRoboticsClub/colab-Sakshay_Mahna/docs/_posts/2020-1-26-simple-automation.md

 *This is cool!*

 ### Selenium and its Functions
-As the name suggests, manipulating data from a web source is called Web Automation.
+As the name suggests, manipulating data from a web source is called **Web Automation**.
 It can include anything like sending emails, messages and even deleting those emails and messages.
-Automatic Data Scraping is another great example of Web Automation.
+Automatic **Data Scraping** is another great example of Web Automation.
 Selenium is a powerful tool for controlling web browser through computer program.
 The automation scripts can be written in various languages, and run for various browsers.
 All those simple web automation tasks can be simply acheived in minimal amount of code using the Selenium Library.

 Possiblities with Selenium are endless!
 So, let's keep our circle small.
 We are going to discuss Automatic Whatsapp Messaging, on Google Chrome Browser using Python Language as a test example to use Selenium.